Maximize Your Time, Improve Efficiency with the Kanban System

 The Kanban Pull System

 Kanban is considered a pull system.
 In a pull system, work items are pulled into the queue by the people doing the work as they complete tasks in order of priority.
-Kanban enables the delivery of work as it becomes available and as part of a Minimum Viable Product (MVP) that is sometimes defined in the business requirements.
+The Kanban ordering system enables the delivery of work as it becomes available and as part of a Minimum Viable Product (MVP) that is sometimes defined in the business requirements.
 Another term for Minimum Viable Product (MVP) is Minimum Marketable Features (MMF), a term used to describe the work that can be delivered which meets the business requirements without exceeding them.
 This way, the amount of wasted work is minimized while delivering the product as specified in the customer’s business requirements.

 Minimum Marketable Features and Kanban